 With the Genesee River roaring through a gorge over three major waterfalls and between cliffs as high as 600 feet, it’s no wonder Letchworth State Park is known as the “Grand Canyon of the East.”
-Within the park’s more than 14,000 acres, you’ll find over 66 miles of hiking trails, as well as trails for horseback riding, and biking, in addition to opportunities for whitewater rafting, kayaking and hot air ballooning.
+Within the park’s more than 14,000 acres, you’ll find over 66 miles of hiking trails, as well as trails for horseback riding and biking, in addition to opportunities for whitewater rafting, kayaking and hot air ballooning.
 Grab a bite to eat at the nearby Whistling Farmer Pub, then stay overnight at Letchworth’s Glen Iris Inn or take advantage of the park’s tent and trailer campsites.
-Later this year, expect the opening of the park’s mile-long Autism Nature Trail, which will feature eight different stations, including cuddle stations, alone zones and several spaces for physical activities.
+There's also a mile-long Autism Nature Trail, which features eight different stations, including cuddle stations, alone zones and several spaces for physical activities.

 Get Up Close with Art, History, and Nature in the Hudson Valley (Hudson Valley)